Volunteering at the Garden

 Welcome Center Desk - Answering the phone, meeting, greeting and introducing the Garden to our visitors

-Retail Sales - Fall and Spring plant sales, Dolores and Wyatt LeFever Garden Gift Shop
+Retail Sales - The Dolores and Wyatt LeFever Garden Gift Shop, currently open Tuesday-Friday, 10am - 4pm

 Special Events – Assisting with special events such as concerts, lectures, plant sales, symposia, etc.

-Tour Guide/Docent - Leading tours through our Welcome Center and Gardens for scheduled groups
+Tour Guide/Docent - Leading tours through our Welcome Center and Gardens for scheduled groups.
+Docents will be provided with training, a guide book and notified of garden display changes.

 Volunteer of the Season

-Oh, how we love our Volunteers!
-It takes many hands to help a garden grow and our Volunteers share their talents, enthusiasm and energy to many different areas within the daily and seasonal functions of the Garden, enjoying the beauty of nature, while playing important roles from horticulture to special events and educational tours.
-Our Volunteers generously give their gift of time and are the heart of Paul J. Ciener Botanical Garden.
-We like to recognize one volunteer each season whom we feel has done an outstanding job.
+Our talented and hardworking group of volunteers is one of the great strengths of Paul J. Ciener Botanical Garden.
+Our dedicated volunteers enjoy the beauty of nature, while playing important roles from horticulture to special events and educational tours while they generously give their gift of time to the Garden.
+Paul J. Ciener Botanical Garden recognizes one volunteer each season whom we feel has done an outstanding job.